The Local Governing Board

 Membership, Roles and Responsibilities of the Local Governing Board

 A copy of the RLTs scheme of delegations for schools can be found here

 Minutes from Full Governing Body meetings are public documents and available for anyone to see.
 If you would like to see the minutes of any Full Governing Meetings please ask at the School Office.

-A list of interests can be downloaded here from January 2017.
+A register of interests can be downloaded here .